wp-plugins/wp-imageflow2/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the gallery in Settings -> WP-ImageFlow2.

-For a built-in Wordpress gallery:
+= For a built-in Wordpress gallery: =

+1. Create a standard Wordpress gallery on your post or page.
+Enter a title to display, and optionally enter a description that may be used as an external link.
-1. Use the shortcode [wp-imageflow2] anywhere in a post or page
+2. Use the shortcode [wp-imageflow2] anywhere in the post or page
-2. If you want the image to link to an external url, enter the url in the description field of the image (as http://www.website.com) and enable the checkbox in the options.
+3. If you want the image to link to an external url, enter the url in the description field of the image (as http://www.website.com) and enable the checkbox in the options.
 If the description field is left blank the link will go to the full size image.

-For galleries based on a subfolder:

-1. Create a folder for your galleries within your WordPress installation, wherever you want (has to be accessible from the internet).
-2. Set the "Path to galleries from homepage root path" in the configuration options
-3. Upload your image galleries to a subfolder of this folder
-4. Insert a gallery on a page by specifying [wp-imageflow2 dir=SUBFOLDER].

-= Notes =

-IF YOU ARE UPGRADING FROM 1.3.1 OR PRIOR AND YOU USED CUSTOM STYLING ON YOUR WP-IMAGEFLOW2 DIVS, YOU MUST UPDATE YOUR CUSTOM STYLES:

-* The main WP-ImageFlow2 divs are now CLASSes instead of IDs in order to support multiple instances, so any custom styling must be changed from #wpif2... to .wpif2...

-IF YOU ARE UPGRADING FROM 1.2.6 OR PRIOR, YOU MUST EDIT YOUR GALLERY SHORTCODES:

-* Use [wp-imageflow2] instead of [gallery]
-* Use [wp-imageflow2 dir=SUBFOLDER] instead of [wp-imageflow2=SUBFOLDER]

-== Frequently Asked Questions ==

-= How do I make a built-in gallery display as ImageFlow? =

-Create a standard Wordpress gallery and use the shortcode [wp-imageflow2] in your post or page.

 These gallery options may be used: